Aikido

 Founder of Aikido

-It is an opportunity to return to one’s roots.
-We welcome all newcomers to this wonderful discovery!
+It’s an opportunity to return to one’s roots.
+A warm welcome to all newcomers wishing to open the door to these wonderful discoveries!

 Kumano: the source of Aikido